unicef/iogt/interactive/README.md

 Users can communicate with RapidPro by creating an Interactive chatbots in IoGT.

+## Create a service account in IoGT

+RapidPro needs a service account within IoGT to be able to authenticate itself to IoGT and establish communication.
+The service account is set up within IoGT as an unprivileged user account within a specific user group.
+Any Wagtail Admin should be able to set up the service account manually.

+- Create a new group (_Settings_ > _Groups_, _Add a group_)
+  - The name must be exactly 'rapidpro_chatbot'
+  - No permissions are required
+- Create the service account (_Settings_ > _Users_, _Add a user_)
+  - The username just has to be unique
+  - Use a long and varied password (no need to remember it)
+  - It is recommended to give the user a descriptive first and last name, e.g. 'RapidPro Bot'
+  - Add the user to the 'rapidpro_chatbot' group (in the _Roles_ section)
+- Verify everything is set up correctly, by checking that the authorization header to be used by RapidPro when authenticating to IoGT now appears in _Chatbot_ > _Chatbot Channels_.

+You can now set up a channel in RapidPro, and add this channel to IoGT so you can start communicating with it.

 ## Setting up an Interactive Chatbot channel
 1. Find the _Chatbot Authentication Header_ for the chatbot in the IoGT admin panel at _Interactive_ > _Interactive RapidPro Channels_ - displayed at the top of the page.
 2. In your workspace in RapidPro, go to _Settings_ > _Add Channel_.